PandiaJason/KR_C/README.md

   ./hello_world.out

 ## NOTE
-This provides a clear and concise acknowledgment within the context of how the code is used and shared in your project.
+This project contains code adapted from "The C Programming Language" by Brian W. Kernighan and Dennis M. Ritchie (K&R).
+This code is used for educational purposes and is not covered by any specific license.
+Refer to the book for details.